 Bible College Accreditation Policy: Credits earned with the grade of C or better are provisionally accepted from colleges accredited by the Association for Biblical Higher Education (ABHE).
 Those credits are fully accepted upon the student's successful completion of one semester at Union University.
 Successful completion is defined as a 2.0 GPA in 12 semester hours attempted at Union.
 Regional accreditation is overarching; ABHE is part of the consideration only if the school is not regionally accredited.

 Policy regarding Credit from Institutions of Higher Learning who have neither ABHE nor Regional Accreditation: In order to establish criteria concerning qualified faculty and equivalent learning, the chief academic officer must provide written verification of minimum degree requirements for faculty, the minimum number of graduate hours required in the teaching area, and how long this policy has been in place.
 Once the former has been satisfied, the credit is provisionally accepted until the student has obtained a 2.0 GPA in 12 semester hours attempted at Union.
-The policy as passed by the Academic Council and a sample letter that can be used to help the student write a letter follow.
+A sample letter can be obtained by contacting the University Registrar.

 Policy regarding Credit from International Institutions of Higher Learning outside the Regional Accrediting Agencies: Official transcripts from institutions outside the United States and outside the accreditation scope of the regional accrediting agencies must be evaluated by one of the agencies participating in the National Association of Credential Evaluation Services.
 Contact information for member agencies are available at www.naces.org.
 Official reports should be forwarded to the Admissions Office working with the student.